 - The general aim of restorative justice is understanding, healing and closure and a commitment to invest in building relations and mutual trust.
 The preparation phase is extremely important, especially for assessing offenders who have distanced themselves from the armed group and rejected the ideology.
 The physical contact (i.e. shaking hands, sitting near each other) is necessary to break the wall between “the normal” and “the other” and to see each other as “human” (the victim who was targeted, the offender who is a monster).

 This practice paper has been prepared by this EFRJ working group of experts (including researchers and practitioners) in the use of restorative justice in cases of violent extremism, polarisation and hate crime.
-The practice paper addresses RJ practitioners with a set of key questions relevant to identify risks and challenges when proposing RJ in cases of violent extremism.
+The practice paper addresses restorative justice practitioners with a set of key questions relevant to identify risks and challenges when proposing restorative justice in cases of violent extremism.
 After a brief presentation of the paper, the working group will welcome feedback and other experiences from the audience.

 If you wish to refer to parts of this publication, please refer to this paper as: